OutSystems/docs-product/src/setup-infra-platform/setup/unattended-install/config-tool-ref.md

 :   Forces the [preparation of your modules](https://success.outsystems.com/Support/Enterprise_Customers/Upgrading/Modules_preparation_step_during_Platform_Server_upgrade) for the new Platform Server version.

-Note:  In order to execute properly in integrated authentication scenarios, this command requires passing the integrated authentication password with the `/WithWindowsAuthentication` parameter.
+Note:  In order to execute properly in integrated authentication scenarios, this requires passing the integrated authentication password with the `/WithWindowsAuthentication` parameter.

 `/WithWindowsAuthentication <integrated_auth_admin_password>`